๐Ÿ˜ตAbnormal Psychology

 Why This Matters

-Eating disorders represent some of the most complex conditions you'll encounter in abnormal psychology because they sit at the intersection of cognitive distortions, emotional regulation, behavioral compulsions, and physiological consequences.
-When you're tested on this material, you're not just being asked to list symptoms—you're being evaluated on whether you understand how these symptoms cluster together, what psychological functions they serve, and how they maintain the disorder over time.
+Eating disorders are some of the most complex conditions you'll encounter in abnormal psychology because they sit at the intersection of cognitive distortions, emotional regulation, behavioral compulsions, and physiological consequences.
+When you're tested on this material, you're not just being asked to list symptoms.
+You're being evaluated on whether you understand how these symptoms cluster together, what psychological functions they serve, and how they maintain the disorder over time.
 The DSM-5 criteria for anorexia nervosa, bulimia nervosa, and binge eating disorder all hinge on recognizing specific symptom patterns.

 Cognitive Symptoms: How Thinking Becomes Distorted

 Eating disorders fundamentally alter how individuals perceive themselves and their relationship with food.
-These cognitive distortions aren't simply "wrong thoughts"—they represent systematic biases in information processing that maintain disordered behavior.
+These cognitive distortions aren't simply "wrong thoughts."
+They represent systematic biases in information processing that maintain disordered behavior.

 Distorted Body Image